viralarchitect/Windows-Server-Patching/README.md

 ### 8. Logging and Output:

-Generate a CSV file consolidating the status of all servers, including the change number and account name.
+Generate a CSV file consolidating the status of all servers, including the change record number and customer/client/account name.

 ## Main Script (Start-Patching.ps1)